 College students face the end of a semester by studying for finals and finishing term papers and projects.

 Renewal notices for subscriptions, licenses, and memberships show up in our mailboxes or inboxes.

 Charities offer us one final opportunity to make tax-deductible donations.

-Patients call their doctor’s, dentist’s or optometrist’s office for that last chance to use medical insurance before the new (and probably higher) deductible kicks in or use medical spending accounts.
+Patients call their doctor’s, dentist’s or optometrist’s office for that last chance to use medical insurance or flexible spending accounts before the new (and probably higher) deductible kicks in.

 And in the middle of all this, I celebrate my birthday.

 Having a birthday close to Christmas makes both occasions rather messy for you and your family.
 As my friend with a New Year’s Day birthday wrote, “You feel like you get cheated on your Christmas/birthday gifts.”